 How do you respond to thoughtless gift giving?
 I spend a lot of time choosing gifts for others, but I feel like one particular person spends little to no time choosing gifts for me.
-Should I continue searching for the perfect gifts for them or resort to buying thoughtless gifts as they do for me?
+Should I continue searching for the perfect gifts or resort to buying thoughtless gifts as they do for me?

 Thoughtless Gift Giving